kodify/technicaltest/README.md

 show the previous comments on that same post page.
 Every comment should be related to an author (the same way as the post is related to an author, we don't need anything more complicated).

-In the file comments.txt at the root of the project you will find the definition of the story.
+In the file feature-comments.txt at the root of the project you will find the definition of the story.